Istria’s Festival Spirit: Our Favorite Festivals In Istria

 This year’s Motovun Film Festival has unfortunately passed, but you can book your tickets for next summer’s film extravaganza ahead of time.
-The festival takes place every July, and spans across five days.
+The festival takes place every July and spans five days.

 As the name suggests, the festival is located in Motovun, so you get a scenic backdrop for your visit.
-This is a popular event and focuses mainly on lower budget films by smaller companies, bringing attention to their work.
-The films are picked carefully, so only top quality options are shown, and helps new and struggling producers break their way into the mainstream.
+This is a popular event and focuses mainly on lower-budget films by smaller companies, bringing attention to their work.
+The movies are picked carefully, so only top-quality options are shown, and it helps new and struggling producers break their way into the mainstream.

 Vinistra Wine Festival

 This coming May, head to Porec for the famous Vinistra Wine Festival.
 If you love vino, this is a must!
-Taking place between 10 to 12 May 2019, this festival sees crowds flock to the area, and gives visitors a chance to try various locally grown wines, as well as other gastronomical delights produced in the area, such as olive oil, cheese, grappa, and honey, to name just a few.
-Of course, there are plenty of opportunities to try various wines, but also many talks and exhibitions on how the wine is made, which is very interesting in itself.
+Taking place between 10 to 12 May 2019, this festival sees crowds flock to the area and gives visitors a chance to try various locally grown wines, as well as other gastronomical delights produced in the area, such as olive oil, cheese, grappa, and honey, to name just a few.
+Of course, there are plenty of opportunities to try various wines and many talks and exhibitions on how the wine is made, which is very interesting in itself.

-There are several competitions that take place across the event, attempting to crown the best wine.
-This sees international winemakers flock to the area, and the judging panel is made up of top wine experts in the industry, as well as vino fans themselves.
+Several competitions take place across the event, attempting to crown the best wine.
+This sees international winemakers flock to the area, and the judging panel is made up of top wine experts in the industry and vino fans themselves.

-The Vinistra Wine Festival will help you learn much more about the wine industry as a whole, help you possibly find your new favorite tipple, whilst bringing more fame to Istria as a gastronomical hotspot, with the various delicious foods on offer too.
-Tickets vary in price in terms of what you want to do, e.g. wine tasting and exhibitions, so check online for specific costs just before the event begins.
+The Vinistra Wine Festival will help you learn much more about the wine industry as a whole, help you possibly find your new favorite tipple while bringing more fame to Istria as a gastronomical hotspot, with the various delicious foods on offer too.
+Tickets vary in price in terms of what you want to do, e.g., wine tasting and exhibitions, so check online for specific costs just before the event begins.